 “Goodness!” beams the lady who can now hear me loud and clear.
 “Then I’d better give you a few more.”

-And taste-tinglingly brilliant she gives me another six chocolates to help me make up my mind!
+Taste-tinglingly brilliant she gives me another six chocolates to help me make up my mind.

-And I’ve never known what I want to be when I grow up, but now I’ve decided!
+And I’ve never known what I want to be when I grow up, but now I’ve decided.
 I’m going to be a chocolate tester!
-Someone has to do it and it might as well be me!
-And spicy chocolate orange is definitely my favourite and Cleopatra nods and ticks a box.
+Someone has to do it and it might as well be me.
+Spicy chocolate orange is definitely my favourite and Cleopatra nods and ticks a box.

 Next we watch wrappers being printed and slipped over bars of chocolate.
-And the Brian moves us on and we stare goggle-eyed as boxes are stuffed with our favourite sweets, all twisted in brightly-coloured cellophane and tied shut with a ribbon.
-But too soon it’s time for lunch, though I’m so full from testing chocolate that I can barely nibble a thing.
+Then Brian moves us on and we stare goggle-eyed as boxes are stuffed with our favourite sweets, all twisted in brightly-coloured cellophane and tied shut with a ribbon.
+But too soon it’s time for lunch.
+I’m so full from testing chocolate that I can barely nibble a thing.

 “A hairnet!”
 I giggle.
 “Brian probably thinks Mr Impey needs one.”

-And I’m so glad that I didn’t eat much lunch because he adds, “You may all try as many as you likem but in return could you please complete a questionnaire.
-Now, if everyone’s ready, please, follow me!”
-And he takes off his hairnet and his hair’s stuck flattish to his head and we all follow hot on his heels as if we’re in a chocolate trance.
+I’m so happy that I didn’t eat much lunch because Brian adds, “You may all try as many as you like, but in return we would like you to complete a questionnaire.
+So, if everyone’s ready, follow me!”
+He takes off his hairnet and his hair is stuck flattish to his head and we all follow hot on his heels as if we are in a chocolate trance.

 Everyone pushes in a desperate attempt to be the first, but if the entrance hall was like a jungle, this room is like Ancient Egypt.
-The floor is covered in golden sand and the walls are made out of fake stone, carved and chiselled with hieroglyphics, or painted with pictures of mummies and pharaohs!
-And none of the staff are wearing hairnets, but are wrapped in togas, even Brian, who must’ve been hiding his under his coat!
+The floor is covered in sand and the walls are made out of fake stone, and either carved and chiselled with hieroglyphics, or painted with pictures of mummies and pharaohs!
+None of the staff are wearing hairnets.
+Instead they are wrapped in togas, even Brian, who must’ve been hiding his under his coat!
 The ladies have black painted around their eyes, and in their hands are platters of jewels, which on closer inspection are gold chocolates!